Premier League Darts 2018 Betting: Week 8

 That’s the outright betting summed up so what can we expect from week eight as we head across the border to Scotland?

 A fairly low key affair between Mensur Suljovic and Daryl Gurney gets us underway in Glasgow and with both men at that same 100/1 in the outrights, it’s a particularly tight match market.
 Austrian Suljovic starts as the favourite for the win at a top price of 7/5 with Sport Pesa as Gurney follows on at a best of 33/20 with Unibet.
-The draw completes this one at a best of 7/2 with Bet365 and Betway and it would be no huge surprise to see a 6-6 scoreline between two evenly matched players.
+The draw completes this one at a best with Betway and it would be no huge surprise to see a 6-6 scoreline between two evenly matched players.